 09-09-1898 — 12-12-1982 Judy Matlack – Place of birth unknown.
-In 1945 in Santa Fe, New Mexico, she met and fell in love with American poet, May Sarton.
+She was a college professor at Simmons College, Boston, Massachusetts.
+In 1945 while in Santa Fe, New Mexico, she met and fell in love with the American poet, May Sarton.
 The couple lived together for thirteen years.
-They separated in 1956, when Sarton’s father died and Sarton moved to New Hampshire.
+They separated in 1956 when Sarton’s father died and Sarton moved to New Hampshire.
 Sarton’s Honey in the Hive (1988) is about their relationship.
 In the journal, At Seventy, Sarton wrote, “Judy was the precious only love with whom I lived for years, the only one.
 There have been other great loves in my life, but only Judy gave me a home and made me know what home can be.”
 It was for Judy and their life together that Sarton wrote the poem “A Light Left On,” which appeared in the volume Land of Silence (1953).

-09-09-1898 – 09-15-1983 Beverley Nichols (born John Beverley Nichols) Born in Bower Ashton, United Kingdom.
+09-09-1898 – 09-15-1983 Beverley Nichols – Born in Bower Ashton, United Kingdom.
 He was an author, playwright, journalist, composer, and public speaker.
 Nichols wrote more than 60 books and plays.
-He is best remembered for his gardening books, the first, Down the Garden Path, was first published in 1932 and became a best seller.
-The books has had 32 editions and has always been in print.
+He is best remembered for his gardening books.
+Down the Garden Path, first published in 1932, became a best seller.
+The book has had 32 editions and has always been in print.
 Nichols was openly gay.